FIRE SAFETY TIPS

 evacuation of others around you.

-- Wear sensible flat heal shoes while flying.
+- Wear sensible flat heel shoes while flying.

 AFTER YOU BOARD: